-Anishinabe: Anishinaabe refers to the first or original people, although other explanations may be used as well.
+Anishinabe: Anishinaabe means the first or original people, although other explanations may be used as well.
 Ojibwa/Ojibwe comes from the word ojibwemo- s/he is speaking the Ojibwe language.
 Chippewa is a phonetic spelling for the word Ojibwe.
 Both Chippewa and Ojibwa are terms synonymous with Anishinabe and are used interchangeably at Turtle Mountain.
 Another term used to identify Anishinaabe communities is Saulteaux, which is of French origin and the English version is Soto.
 Saulteaux/Soto are infrequently used at Turtle Mountain but they are common in Canada.
-Back Co-Curricular: Describes entities of the institution such as Information Technology services, Library, Facilities, Financial services, Student services, etc. Back

-Committee Coordinator: A current faculty member of the Student Learning Committee fills this role.
-The Coordinator is voted into the position through an action of the committee.
 Back

+Co-Curricular: Describes entities of the institution such as Information Technology services, Library, Facilities, Financial services, Student services, etc. Back

-Appropriate Administrative Representative: Requests based on assessment will be forwarded to the administrative supervisor of the requesting faculty or staff.
+Committee Coordinator: This role is filled by a current faculty member of the Student Learning Committee.
+The Chair is voted into the position through an action of the committee.
+Back Appropriate Administrative Representative: Requests based on assessment will be forwarded to the administrative supervisor of the requesting faculty or staff.
 Back